angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 Ideas Unbound is a more effective card (resources allowing) during pile construction but a weaker card outside of the combo.
-It can be used as a large scale :card[Faithless Looting] effect to turn a land heavy hand into a speall heavy hand. or provide an explosive boost of cards for a single turn, potentially enabling you to combo off there and then.
+It can be used as a large scale :card[Faithless Looting] effect to turn a land heavy hand into a spell heavy hand. or provide an explosive boost of cards for a single turn, potentially enabling you to combo off there and then.